HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

 *Note: The size of the tables you query are important because BigQuery is billed based on the number of processed data.
 There is 1TB of processed data included in the free tier, so running a full scan query on one of the larger tables can easily eat up your quota.
 This is where it becomes important to design queries that process only the data you wish to explore*

 In order to understand what each of these tables contain, you can click on the table name and view the details.
-For example, if you expand the `summary_pages` dataset and click on the 2018_09_01_pages table you can see the schema.
-Clicking `Details` tells you some information about the table, such as it's size and the number of rows.
+For example, if you expand the `summary_pages` dataset and click on the 2018_09_01_desktop (or mobile) table you can see the schema.
+Clicking `Details` tells you some information about the table, such as its size and the number of rows.
 Clicking `Preview` shows an example of some data from the table.
 ![Exploring Tables](images/exploring_summary_pages_tables.jpg)

 Some of the types of tables you'll find useful when getting started are described below.
 These table names all follow the format `yyyy_mm_dd_desktop` and `yyyy_mm_dd_mobile`.